sherpanuren/my_portfolio/README.txt

-Here's the modified version of your portfolio description, tailored to match your focus on Cloud Engineering and AWS:

----

 # 👋 Nuren Sherpa – Personal Portfolio Website

 Welcome to my personal portfolio website, built to showcase my journey as an aspiring **AWS Cloud Engineer** with a background in **Computer Engineering**.